Live Aid: Live Aid recordings

 When organiser Bob Geldof was persuading artists to take part in the concert, he promised them that it would be a one-off event, never to be seen again.
-That was the reason why the concert was never recorded in its complete original form, and only secondary television broadcasts were recorded.
+Hence, the concert was never recorded in its complete original form, and only secondary television broadcasts were recorded.
 Following Geldof's request, ABC erased its own broadcast tapes.
 However, before the syndicated/ABC footage was erased, copies of it were donated to the Smithsonian Institution and have now been presumed lost.
 The ABC feed of the USA for Africa/"We Are The World" finale does exist in its entirety, complete with the network end credits, and can be found as a supplemental feature on the We Are The World: The Story Behind The Song DVD.

 Meanwhile, MTV decided to keep recordings of its broadcast and eventually located more than 100 tapes of Live Aid in its archives, but many songs in these tapes were cut short by MTV's ad breaks and presenters (according to the BBC).
 Many performances from the US were not shown on the BBC, and recordings of these performances are missing.
 There were four separate Audio Trucks in Philadelphia provided by David Hewitt of Remote Recording Services.
 ABC had taken the decision that no multi track tape recordings would be allowed, so no remixing of the Philadelphia show was possible.